Feyerabend/cc/ch07/addition/signals/README.md

-*What to observe.* In the bottom panel (14 Hz sampling), the sampled points land on a slow-moving curve that has nothing to do with the original 17 Hz signal -- that is the alias.
+*What to observe.* In the bottom panel (14 Hz sampling), the sampled points land on a slow-moving curve that has nothing to do with the original 17 Hz signal--that is the alias.
 Notice how the FFT spectrum on the right shows a peak at the wrong frequency.
 In the top panel (100 Hz sampling) the spectrum shows a clean peak right at 17 Hz.